 Complaints concerning the Management Company or its agents may be lodged directly with the Management Company or sent to: compliance@almacapital.com.
-Information regarding the Management Company's internal complaint handling procedures is available on request at its e-mail or postal address.
+Information regarding the Management Company's internal complaint handling procedures is available on request at its e-mail or postal address as well as on the Management Company's website.